WNP78/JunoXml/InputController.md

 |`y(Vector)`|The Y component of the vector |
 |`z(Vector)`|The Z component of the vector |

 How awesome!
 Then it gets even more complex.
-You can get parameters from different parts in the crafts using the following format:
+You can get parameters from different parts in the crafts using the following format (note that the elements surrounded by {} are optional):

-	`[PartSelector].ModifierSelector[.Data][.PropertySelector]`

-	`[PartSelector]`
+	`{PartSelector}.ModifierSelector{.Data}.PropertySelector`

+	`{PartSelector}`
-	 - May be omitted to select the current part (must start with '.')
+	 - May be omitted to select the current part
 	 - May be '*' for legacy style of searching entire craft for a modifier id (specified by modifier selector)
+	 - May be '$' followed by an integer to reference a part by its part id
 	 - Matches part based on exact part name.
+Names can't start by a number or include spaces
+	    - In order to support spaces brackets must be added encasing the entire string, from '[PartSelector' to 'PropertySelector]'
-If the part belongs to a group, the connected group parts will be searched first.
+	 - If the part belongs to a group, the connected group parts will be evaluated first

 	`.ModifierSelector`
 	 - Required
 	 - First tries to match a modifier based on the modifier's 'id' property.
 	 - If no match is found, it tries to match based on the modifier's type id (InputController, Piston, Gyroscope, etc)

-	`[.Data]`
+	`{.Data}`
 	 - If specified, it will match the part modifier data object
 	 - If omitted, it will match the part modifier's script

-	`[.PropertySelector]`
+	`.PropertySelector`
-	 - Required (unless the target modifier implements the IInputControllerInput interface)
+	 - Required
-	 - Matches the name of a public float/double/bool property on the target object.
+	 - Matches the name of a public float/double/bool/Vector3d property on the target object.

 The properties you can choose are all listed in [this page](PartModifierScriptProperties).